 14. Redken Color Extend Blondage Color Depositing Purple Shampoo

 This is one of the best color protection purple shampoos for blondes, as the purple pigment that tones light hair works with citric acid designed to repair hair from the inside of each strand outward.
 Your hair will be left shiny, soft and in the shade of blonde you intended.
-Get yours from Ulta!
+Get yours from Amazon, or Ulta!

 15. Philip B Icelandic Blonde Shampoo